 Partition-by-Growth starts with a single partition and simply adds more are the database grows up to a maximum of 128 TB.

 Partition-by-Key is maintained by a key.
 When you initially partition a database, you will chose key ranges so that all the partitions are the same size.
 Over time, the database content will change, and some partitions will be bigger than others.
-If you want to change the key ranges, you need to unload the database, drop it, redefine it with the new keyranges, then load all the data back in again.
-This is not a trivial task, as all the plans and packages have to be rebound, and all views redefined.
-DB2 V6 simplified this a bit, as it allows you to just drop and redefine the partitions you are changing, not the whole database.
-DB2 V8 allows partitions to be added on-line and can take up to 4096 partitions per tablespace.
+If you want to change the key ranges, you need to unload the database, drop it, redefine it with the new key ranges, then load all the data back in again.
+This is not a trivial task, as all the plans and packages have to be rebound, and all views redefined although you just need to drop and redefine the partitions you are changing, not the whole database.
+Since DB2 V8, partitions can be added on-line and can take up to 4096 partitions per tablespace.

 INDEXES contain keys which point to data rows in tables.
 Indexes are stored in INDEXSPACES, which are also implemented by Linear VSAM datasets.
 The DBAs usually use naming standards to differentiate between index spaces and table spaces, but these will obviously be site dependent.
 DB2 takes the index and table space names, and uses these to generate the fourth qualifier name.